 Welcome to Quito!
 The largest, best-preserved colonial city of America - declared a UNESCO World Heritage Site in 1978.
 The city is considered the Cultural Capital of South America and is located on the equator in a valley at the foothills of the Pichincha volcano.

-Our AJ staff will meet you at the airport and will transfer you to the hotel for your welcome briefing Depending on arrival time, you can spend your day exploring the old town of Quito and the surrounding area.
+One of our staff members will meet you at the airport and will transfer you to the hotel for your welcome briefing depending on arrival time, you can spend your day exploring the old town of Quito and the surrounding area.
 ADVENTURE JOURNEYS can help you to organize a day trip (please request in advance).
 In the evening, one of our trip leaders will meet you at the hotel’s lobby for a welcome briefing at 18:00 hours.
 At this time, we will discuss the details and questions you may have regarding the adventure.
 Our first day is an acclimation and information day.

 Day 2: Isabela Island - Galapagos